Hyde Park - Pimlico

 Table Chart PROFILE FAQ

-Hyde Park - Pimlico has an unemployment rate of 7.7% as of June 2025.
-It has a skilled workforce with essential services sectors well represented.
+Hyde Park - Pimlico has a skilled workforce with well-represented essential services sectors.
+Its unemployment rate is 7.7%.

-There are 2,400 residents in work while the unemployment rate is 3.8% higher than Rest of Qld's rate of 3.9%.
-Workforce participation is at 62.4%, compared to Rest of Qld's 59.1%.
-Leading employment industries among residents include health care & social assistance, construction, and public administration & safety.
-The area has a notable concentration in public administration & safety, with employment levels at 1.6 times the regional average.
+As of June 2025, 2400 residents are employed while the unemployment rate is 3.8% higher than Rest of Qld's rate of 3.9%.
+Workforce participation stands at 62.4%, compared to Rest of Qld's 59.1%.
+Leading employment industries include health care & social assistance, construction, and public administration & safety.
+Public administration & safety notably has an employment level 1.6 times the regional average.

-However, agriculture, forestry & fishing employs just 0.7% of local workers, below Rest of Qld's 4.5%.
-There are 0.9 workers for each resident, indicating substantial local employment opportunities.
-Over the 12 months to June 2025, labour force levels decreased by 1.8%, alongside a 4.0% employment decline, resulting in an unemployment rate rise of 2.1 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising by 0.2 percentage points.
-State-level data to Sep-25 shows QLD employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hyde Park - Pimlico's employment mix suggests local growth of approximately 6.8%% over five years and 14.1% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Agriculture, forestry & fishing employs only 0.7% of local workers, below Rest of Qld's 4.5%.
+The worker-to-resident ratio is 0.9, indicating substantial local employment opportunities.
+Between June 2024 and June 2025, the labour force decreased by 1.8%, alongside a 4.0% employment decline, causing unemployment to rise by 2.1 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.8%, labour force growth of 2.0%, with unemployment rising 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary between industries.
+Applying these projections to Hyde Park - Pimlico's employment mix suggests local growth of approximately 6.8% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment